TheRosettaFoundation/SOLAS-Match-Backend/README.md

 * Enter your MySQL connection settings here.
 * The messaging section contains RabbitMQ related connection settings
 * Enter your RabbitMQ details here
 * The site section is currently unused
+* Copy ./conf.ini to /etc/SOLAS-Match/conf.ini

+## Compiling and installing

+* To edit the source code open the project file ./SOLASMatchWorkerDaemon.pro in QtCreator.
+* Run the project to compile and start it.